Tioguanine

 Common side effects include bone marrow suppression, liver problems and inflammation of the mouth.
 It is recommended that liver enzymes be checked weekly when on the medication.
 People with a genetic deficiency in thiopurine S-methyltransferase are at higher risk of side effects.
-Avoiding pregnancy when on the medication is recommended for both males and females.
+Avoiding pregnancy when on the medication is recommended.
 Tioguanine is in the antimetabolite family of medications.
 It is a purine analogue of guanine and works by disrupting DNA and RNA.

 Tioguanine was developed between 1949 and 1951.
 It is on the World Health Organization's List of Essential Medicines.